 - Any lawful instructions of the customer.

-In addition data protection authorities will be able to fine SaaS suppliers up to 4% of annual global turnover or 20m Euros (whichever is higher) for breaches of the GDPR.
+In addition data protection authorities are able to fine SaaS suppliers up to 4% of annual global turnover or 20m Euros (whichever is higher) for breaches of the GDPR.

 Preparing for Change

 The current position with regard to Brexit is unclear and subject to change.
-However, all SaaS suppliers supplying SaaS services to customers located in the EU need to be aware that current data protection laws will change throughout the EU on the 25th of May 2018, and/or in the UK following Brexit.
+However, all SaaS suppliers supplying SaaS services to customers located in the EU need to be aware that the GDPR still applies to the UK following Brexit.

-SaaS suppliers who plan to provide SaaS services to individuals located in the EU after the 25th of May 2018, need to take the following action:
+SaaS suppliers who plan to provide SaaS services to individuals located in the EU after Brexit, need to take the following actions:

 - Review their existing privacy policies;